wildtruc/winestarter/README.md

 This option use the game *PID* to know when the game start and stop.
 This way it can reset the screen at your normal display res.

-*Final Fantasy XIV* has 3 screen mode: *fullscreen, windowed and borderless window*.
+*Final Fantasy XIV* has 3 screen modes: *fullscreen, windowed and borderless window*.
 This is in the last case the **xrandr** trick is very very useful for small mobile Nvidia GPU.

 Hope it would be for you too.